Hisamitsu Pharmaceutical: History

-In 1965 the company changed its name to Hisamitsu Pharmaceutical Co., Ltd., and in 1972 was listed on the first section of the Tokyo Stock Exchange.
+In 1965 the company changed its name to Hisamitsu Pharmaceutical Co., Ltd., and in 1972 it was listed on the first section of the Tokyo Stock Exchange.
 The company began manufacturing and marketing prescription drugs during the 1970s.
 In 1988, it launched Mohrus, and in 1995, Mohrus-Tape, both prescription external anti-inflammatory drugs.
-Salonpas Pain Relief Patch and Salonpas Arthritis Pain were approved for over the counter sales in the US in 2008.
+Salonpas Pain Relief Patch and Salonpas Arthritis Pain were approved for over the counter sales in the United States in 2008.
 In 2009, Hisamitsu acquired Noven Pharmaceuticals, a specialty prescription drug transdermal pharmaceutical company based in Florida.

 Locations

-Hisamitsu operates two primary bases in Japan, Saga and Tokyo.
-It has two subsidiaries in the U.S., Hisamitsu America, Inc. in Florham Park, NJ and Noven Pharmaceuticals in Miami, FL.
-It has a clinical research department in New Jersey and research laboratory in Carlsbad, CA. Hisamitsu has overseas facilities in the U.S, the U.K, Australia, Brazil, Philippines, Hong Kong, Singapore, Vietnam, Indonesia, Taiwan, Malaysia and Adventure Bay.
+Hisamitsu operates two primary bases in Japan, in Saga Prefecture and in Tokyo.
+It has two subsidiaries in the United States: Hisamitsu America, Inc. in Florham Park, NJ, and Noven Pharmaceuticals in Miami, FL.
+It has a clinical research department in New Jersey and a research laboratory in Carlsbad, CA. Hisamitsu also has overseas facilities in Britain, Australia, Brazil, the Philippines, Hong Kong, Singapore, Vietnam, Indonesia, Taiwan and Malaysia.

-Hisamitsu America is the sole importer and distributor of Salonpas products in the United States and Canada.
-It was founded in 1987 for the purpose of sales and distribution of Salonpas products in the U.S.
+Hisamitsu America is the sole importer and distributor of Salonpas products for the United States and Canada.
+It was founded in 1987.

-Kalbe/Hisamitsu Farmaceuticals (Adventure Bay) Inc. is sole importer and distributor of both Hisamitsu and Kalbe Farma products in Adventure Bay.
-It was founded in 2013 for the purpose of sales and distribution of Salonpas, Bye-Bye Fever, Kalpanax, Woods, Mohrus, Lifebuoy, Purell, Advil, Caltrate and Satatonik products in Adventure Bay.

 Products

-Hisamitsu Pharmaceutical offers a variety of prescription and over-the-counter products including transdermal patches and skin care products.
+Hisamitsu Pharmaceutical offers a variety of prescription and over-the-counter products, including transdermal patches and skin care products.
 Its product lines include the Salonpas pain relief patches; Mohrus Tape, a transdermal patch containing ketoprofen for the treatment of back pain; Vesicum, a formulation containing ibuprofen piconol; and Estrana, a transdermal therapeutic estradiol drug.
 According to the company, Mohrus and Mohrus-Tape have the largest market share in prescription external anti-inflammatory drugs in Japan with 54% in 2nd generation NSAID patches.
 The firm's over-the-counter Salonpas products include a range of external pain relieving patches and aerosols for pains such as arthritis, backache, muscle strains, sprains and bruises.